QSI-marshallamey/sysadmintools/scripts/README.md

 # AVAILABLE SCRIPTS
-    Make sure the scripts folder is in your $PATH
+    !!
+Make sure the scripts folder is in your $PATH !!
-    Make sure you have execution permissions

----
+    !!
+Make sure the scripts are executable !!

+&nbsp;

 ## SCRIPTS FOR USING ENVIRONMENT VARIABLES
-     All the important variables used for these scripts and libraries are located in the Parameter Store of AWS Systems Manager.

-**Remember not to save sensitive information directly in scripts!**
+    All the important variables used for these scripts and libraries are located in the Parameter Store of AWS Systems Manager.Remember not to save sensitive information directly in scripts!

-&nbsp;

 &nbsp;